flytbase/flytdocs/source/docs/ReleaseNotes/RecentUpdates.rst

 **UI Updates**

-* FLytConsole and Welcome page updated to indicate FlytOS Commercial License.
+* FlytConsole and Welcome page updated to indicate FlytOS Commercial License.

 **Bug Fixes**

-* significantly improved FlytSim PX4 Gazebo vehicle stability.
+* Significantly improved FlytSim PX4 Gazebo vehicle stability.
-* fixed FLytOS autorestart on boot up issue.
+* Fixed FLytOS autorestart on boot up issue.

 **Minor Updates**

-* reduced message rate of 'inefficient baud rate', when baudrate apart from 921600 is used to communicate with autopilot.
+* Reduced message rate of 'inefficient baud rate', when baudrate apart from 921600 is used to communicate with autopilot.

 Version 1.4-1